ahoymrag/ahoymrag.github.io/1153/albums/songbook23.md

 Running right through this town
 Like a banshee
-Now the lights know the sound
+Now the lights hear the sound
-So dimly
+now they fear thee

 Dangling some legs off the back porch
 Cold wind hits the air for a quick torch